Best Colleges & Universities Maryland 2023

 Salary After Attending: $36,904

 Hagerstown Community College is a public community college founded in 1946.
 It is located in Hagerstown, Maryland, and was Maryland’s first community college.
 The highest degree offered at Hagerstown Community College is an associate degree.
 Students are also able to choose from over 60 different degree programs to study.
 The most popular degree programs at this college are Liberal Arts and Humanities, Truck and Commercial Vehicle Operation, Business, Nursing, and Cybersecurity.
 Hagerstown Community College features several great student organizations, such as the Student Government Association, the official student representative body, the Robinwood Players theater club, and many others.
-This school also offers sports for students to participate in, including baseball, basketball, cross country, golf, track, soccer, tennis, softball, and volleyball.

 10. Prince George’s Community College